davidpoblador/pocket-to-bookmarks-html/README.md

 ## Requirements

-- Python 3.6+
+- Python 3.9+
 - BeautifulSoup4

 ## Installation

-1. Clone this repository or download the `pocket-to-bookmarks-html.py` file.
-2. Install the required dependencies:
+You can install the package using pip:

 ```
-pip install beautifulsoup4
+pip install pocket-to-bookmarks-html
 ```

 ## Usage

-Run the script from the command line, providing the input Pocket export file and the desired output file name:
+After installation, you can run the script from the command line using:

 ```
-python pocket-to-bookmarks-html.py input_pocket_export.html output_bookmarks.html
+pocket2bookmarks input_pocket_export.html output_bookmarks.html
 ```

 Replace `input_pocket_export.html` with the path to your Pocket export file, and `output_bookmarks.html` with your desired output file name.